-Use of Materials from TFCCS Websites other than those Provided in the Reading Room Wholesale Shop
+Use of Materials from TFCCS Websites other than those Provided in the Dropbox Repository

-Generally, publicly-accessible pages from the public-facing TFCCS websites (CSMonitor.com, Christian Science JSH-Online.com, christianscience.com, marybakereddylibrary.org, biblelesson.christianscience.com, and concord.christianscience.com) may be displayed in whole.
+Generally, publicly-accessible pages from the public-facing TFCCS websites (including without limitation CSMonitor.com, Christian Science JSH-Online.com, christianscience.com, marybakereddylibrary.org, quarterly.christianscience.com, biblelesson.christianscience.com, and concord.christianscience.com) may be displayed in whole.
 Just as with the magazines, no zooming in on images is permitted.
 Live electronic display of public web pages is also acceptable.
 That said, each of these sites has its own specific requirements and standards for displaying its materials.
-For more information, please visit those sites' Terms of Service and Permissions pages or contact email@example.com.
-Please be sure that the view of the website in your display includes any copyright notices and other attributions to authors and publications that appear on the source website.
+For more information, please visit those sites' Terms of Service and Permissions pages or contact firstname.lastname@example.org.
+Please be sure that the view in your display does not obscure any credits, captions, copyright notices or other attributions to authors and publications that appear on the source website.

 NOTE: Be sure that websites are clearly identified with the appropriate homepage URL.
 Also, certain areas of the websites are not intended to be displayed publicly, such as areas containing information clearly intended for a non-public audience (e.g., Reading Room resources), or any area that requires a subscription or password to log into.

 Use of Materials from The Mary Baker Eddy Library